Shire flags new drugs in AstraZeneca-style defence to AbbVie

-LONDON Shire (SHP.L) flagged the promise of existing and new drugs on Monday as evidence that AbbVie's (ABBV.N) $46 billion (27.04 billion pounds) offer undervalued the company, the latest British firm to be targeted by a U.S. group seeking lower taxes.
+LONDON Shire (SHP.L) flagged the promise of existing and new drugs on Monday as evidence that AbbVie's (ABBV.N) $46 billion offer undervalued the company, the latest British firm to be targeted by a U.S. group seeking lower taxes.

 Shire is taking a leaf out of AstraZeneca's (AZN.L) playbook by disclosing long-range internal forecasts - a tactic used successfully by its larger London-listed rival in fending off a $118 billion bid from Pfizer (PFE.N).